-Organisational support will be made available and covers the costs directly linked to the administration and implementation of a placement.
+Organisational support will be made available towards the costs directly linked to the administration and implementation of a placement.
 Under each project, £315 will be provided per participant for the first 100 participants.
-From the 101 st participant onwards, £180 will be provided per participant.
+From the 101st participant onwards, £180 will be provided per participant.